thinktandem/thinktandem.io/src/content/articles/drupal8-views-ajax-alter.md

 ## Defining the AJAX Command

 So the next part was defining the AJAX command that would contain the command I would use in my own Drupal AJAX prototype command.
 Also, I needed to figure out a way to pass the clicked item into the command since I was not using this in a typical fashion like in a form submit handler.
-I solved that by setting cookie whenever an item was clicked on the page.
+I solved that by setting a cookie whenever an item was clicked on the page.
 I will get into that in a little bit.

 For now, here is the command interface I ended up with: